My student is interested in participating in an abroad program. What is the first step?

 Scholarships for education abroad are available from a number of sources.
 Students applying to study abroad for a fall, spring, summer or year should consider applying for the ISO Scholarship, as well as for other scholarships listed on the “finances” page of the ISO website.
 Students participating on outside programs are often able to apply for scholarships through their program sponsor.
 Check out our page on scholarships and other sources of funding.

 How can my student speak with an advisor about the program they are interested in?

 Is it safe to participate on an abroad program?

 Students' safety is our top priority.
-Our commitment to safety is three-fold: first, as a condition of program approval; second, as an integral part of student meetings and Pre-Departure Orientation; and third, in our Crisis Management Plan should an event (natural, political, or otherwise) occur while students are abroad.
+Our commitment to safety is three-fold: first, as a condition of program approval; second, as an integral part of student meetings and preparation; and third, in our Crisis Management Plan should an event (natural, political, or otherwise) occur while students are abroad.

-UVA Education Abroad Advisors work with students individually as well as at the mandatory Pre-Departure Orientation to education students on how to prepare themselves for a safe experience abroad.
+UVA Education Abroad Advisors work with students individually as well as at mandatory Pre-Departure Orientations and/or through a series of online modules, to educate students on how to prepare themselves for a safe experience abroad.
 Topics covered include general safety, traveling safety, medical concerns, and responsible and respectful behavior.

 While we hope for smooth and uninterrupted programs, unexpected world events can occur.
 The International Studies Office has developed a Crisis Management Plan to handle emergency situations.
 The ISO utilizes a variety of safety and risk management organizations to gather information regarding world events and responds accordingly.
 When appropriate, updates will be shared with those individuals who students have identified as emergency contacts.
 Parents and family are encouraged to read more information related to Health and Safety in the Education Abroad Handbook.